funkhaus/fh-components/README.md

 #### slide

 This is the most important slot.
 It allows you to provide a template to the component telling it how to render each slide item you provided through the `slides` prop.
-The slot accepts 1 argument, `slide`, which holds the data of whatever item is being iterated over.
+The slot accepts 2 arguments, `slide` and `index`. `slide` holds the data of whatever item is being iterated over, and `index` is the current item's index.
 Here's a simple example usage:

 ```vue
 <slide-show :slides="pages">